 SAETA (legally Sociedad Anónima Ecuatoriana de Transportes Aéreos S.A.), also referred to as SAETA Air Ecuador, is a privately held airline of Ecuador, headquartered on the grounds of José Joaquín de Olmedo International Airport (GYE) in Guayaquil, Ecuador.
+The carrier also operates a secondary base at the Mariscal Sucre International Airport (UIO) located in the town of Tababela, near Quito, Ecuador.

 History